GGU image

 Separate to this guidance, the Government has also announced plans for a bill discount scheme for nearby households.
 We will continue to work with Government as further details of this scheme emerge.

-We always take great care to minimise the impacts of our work and are engaging with wildlife experts, the local Wildlife Trust, Natural England and other relevant local community groups throughout the process.
-We are also working with local authorities to understand the local environmental aspects.
+We always take great care to minimise the impacts of our work and are speaking with wildlife experts, the local Wildlife Trust, Natural England and other relevant local community groups throughout the process.
+We are also working with local authorities across the proposed route to understand the local environmental aspects.
 Our team includes expert ecologists, and, during construction, we will also employ experts who can help us mitigate effects on wildlife and habitats.

-We are assessing the potential impacts of Chesterfield to Willington on local designated habitats and notable species.
+As part of our Preliminary Environmental Information Report (PEIR), we are assessing the potential impacts of Chesterfield to Willington on local designated habitats and notable species.
 Important and designated sites include Special Areas of Conservation and Local Wildlife Sites.
-As part of our assessments, we are consideringopportunities for ecological enhancement, as well as avoiding and mitigating impacts.
+We are considering opportunities for ecological enhancement, as well as avoiding and mitigating impacts.

 National Grid takes the issue of health very seriously and relies on authoritative and independent scientific organisations, such as the World Health Organisation (WHO) and the UK Health Security Agency (UKHSA), to review the worldwide body of scientific evidence on electric and magnetic fields (EMFs) and health, as well as reviewing the science ourselves.

-We believe it is right that the decision on what is acceptable or not is made independently of industry.
+We believe it’s right that the decision on what is acceptable or not is made independently of industry.
 We ensure that all our assets comply with the guidelines set by Government on advice from the UK Health Security Agency (UKHSA).

 Consultation